Praytic/postgresql-schema-migration-pulumi/examples/README.md

 # PostgreSQL Schema Migration Example

-This example demonstrates how to use the `@prayitc/postgresql-schema-migration-pulumi` provider to manage database schema migrations.
+This example demonstrates how to use the `postgresql-schema-migration-pulumi` provider to manage database schema migrations.

 ## Prerequisites